-In order to participate in this program you must be at least 15½ years old and must bring one of the following forms of government issued photo ID to class the first night:
+In order to participate int his program you must be at least 15½ years old.

 Additionally, a parent or legal guardian must accompany all students under 18 for the first few minutes of the first class to complete a waiver/release.
 Unaccompanied minors will be refused admittance to the class.
 If a parent/guardian is unable to attend the class for the first few minutes of the first class to complete a waiver/release the minor may not participate.

 Please come to class prepared to take notes.
 For both ranges you must wear protective gear.